Enjoy a healthy holiday season this year with keto cornbread stuffing!

 If you want to use eggs as a binder you will skip making gravy and saute the onion and celery, and seasoning in the butter leaving the xanthan gum out.

 Mix the vegetables in with the dried bread.

-Next, combine the eggs and broth together in a bowl and pour the egg mixture over the stuffing in a baking pan.
+Next, combine the eggs and chicken broth together in a bowl and pour the egg mixture over the stuffing in a baking pan.
 Toss the stuffing well and then cover and bake.

 Yes, you can!
 Simply fill the turkey with your warm stuffing and cook as you normally would.
 You want to be sure that the stuffing is not cold when you fill your turkey or chicken or it will affect the internal temperature of your bird while it is cooking.

 If you choose to stuff your turkey with the stuffing be sure to check the internal temperature of the stuffing before removing the bird from the oven.
 You will want your stuffing to reach an internal temperature of 74C/165F.